-Dental Implants are mostly made from Grade 4 titanium, and act as replacements for the root of your lost tooth.
+Dental Implants are mostly made from Grade 4 titanium, and act as replacements and the foundation for your lost tooth.

 General Implant Information

 Anterior implants are an effective replacement for lost front teeth, and have the greatest potential amongst all tooth replacement remedies, to last a life time.
 When coordinated and planned in consultation with your implant restorative dentist, a maxillofacial surgical specialist can place an implant, moulding your gum line in a way that makes the final implant supported crown look natural.
 Modern implants use pure titanium supports which “fuse” to and maintain your natural living bone, with a zirconia abutment which in turn supports your gums in a healthy and sustained way.
 The final crown can be manufactured with hues and stains to blend in with your natural surrounding teeth.
 The final result is lasting, beautiful, and importantly for you… natural.

 Anterior tooth replacement is aesthetically and clinically challenging.
 Different style of dentistry, as well as different demands posed by surgical anatomy and the shape of individual teeth and gum lines, lead to subtle differences in surgical treatment planning from person to person, and tooth to tooth.
 Implant sizes and materials change as different teeth are replaced, and where orientations of adjacent teeth vary.